When a CMOS battery dies or fails, it can manifest itself in myriad ways, all of which are ugly and lead to system malfunction.

 4. Beeps if You Have a Beep Code Speaker

 The amount of beeps a beep code speaker produces indicates where the problem lies.
-So 1 beep refers to memory problems, 5 beeps refers to CPU problem, 10 beeps indicates issues related to CMOS.
+So one beep refers to memory problems, five guides to CPU problems, and ten show CMOS-related issues.

 For the entire list, refer to this article.